akhilmodii/Cloud-Simulator/README.md

-CS 441: Engineering Distributed Objects For Cloud Computing

 Akhil Snehal Modi
-UIN: 658281161
-NetID: amodi20@uic.edu

-Homework #1: create cloud simulators for evaluating executions of applications in cloud datacenters with different characteristics and deployment models.
+Create cloud simulators for evaluating executions of applications in cloud datacenters with different characteristics and deployment models.

 About the Application: